Singu Chuli Peak Climbing

-Singu Chuli Peak (6501 m) is also known as the fluted peak.
+Singu Chuli Peak (6501 m) also called fluted peak.
 It was first scaled by Wilf Noyce and David Cox via North East Face.
-The peak is proven to be very difficult to climb for most commercial climbing groups who wish to concentrate on Tent Peak.
-It is the major summit on the long ridge spread down from Tarke Kang (Glacier Dome), which has separated the South and West Annapurna Glaciers.
+The Singu Chuli peak Climbing is very difficult to climb for most commercial climbing groups who wish to concentrate on Tent Peak.
+It is the major summit on the long ridge spread down from Tarke Kang (Glacier Dome), which got separated by South and West Annapurna Glaciers.
 Annapurna South Base Camp provides the scenic distant view of the mountain.
 This mountain lies to the North of Tharpu Chuli along a connecting ridge.
-Singu Chuli…
+Singu Chuli Peak Climbing is…

 We take early drive from Kathmandu to Pokhara (914 m.).
 It takes about six hours drive to reach Pokhara from Katmandu.
 We follow Trisuli River and Marsyangdi River while on drive to Pokhara.
 Besides, we also see heavily terraced fields and small hill towns to the Seti River that take us directly to Pokhara.
 Pokhara is tourist’s paradise with full of natural as well as cultural heritage sites such as lakes, caves, temples of Buddhist and Hindus along with mountains.
 We will be fortunate enough to observe views of stunning Phewa Tal (lake) and the mountain ranges such as the Annapurna and Dhaulagiri ranges.